 Each of the salary continuation agreements provides an annual benefit for the participating officer at normal retirement age (defined as age 65) while in the active service of the Company.
-The salary continuation agreement benefits approximate 25.0% of final average salary based on 2008 annual salary, adjusted for inflation, for Mr. Denardo; 27.3% of final average salary based on 2021 annual salary, adjusted for inflation, for Mr. Skeens; 25.8% of final average salary based on 2021 annual salary, adjusted for inflation, for Ms. Ramsey.
+The salary continuation agreement benefits approximate 25.0% of final average salary based on 2008 annual salary, adjusted for inflation, for Mr. Denardo; 27.3% of final average salary based on 2021 annual salary, adjusted for inflation, for Mr. Skeens; 25.8% of final average salary based on 2021 annual salary, adjusted for inflation, for Mr. Mylum; and 22.2% of final average salary based on 2021 annual salary, adjusted for inflation, for Ms. Ramsey.
 The benefit is payable for the greater of 15 years or the officer's lifetime.
 If the officer dies before receiving the annual benefit for 15 years, the benefit is paid to his or her beneficiary for the remainder of that period.
 A reduced benefit is available upon the officer's early termination if he or she is 50 years of age or older, upon disability or upon a change in control of the Company.
 "Early termination," "disability" and "change in control" are defined in the salary continuation agreements.
 A death benefit that is equal in amount to the annual retirement benefit is paid to the officer's beneficiary for 15 years in the event of the officer's death while an active employee.
 No benefit is payable if the officer is terminated for "cause", as that term is defined in the agreements.